PaulRBerg/prb-math/README.md

 ## Packages

-The PRBMath monorepo is maintained with [yarn workspaces](https://yarnpkg.com/features/workspaces).
+PRBMath is maintained with [yarn workspaces](https://yarnpkg.com/features/workspaces).
 Check out the README associated to each package for detailed usage instructions.

 | Package                                 | Description                                          |